ropensci/BaseSet/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.

+## Comments

-* The links have changed to https and ending with trailing slashes
+The links have changed to https and ending with trailing slashes